 There are many ways to approach the development of a residential and access schedule.
 Rather than explain or justify any of them, let’s start with a few basic principles.

-Although maximizing parental time is very important, it should yield to the best interests of the children.
+Although maximizing parental time is very important, it should yield to the best interests of the children when resolving child access.
 And obviously, each parent’s differing views about what is or is not in the children’s best interests is one of the many contributors to child custody chaos.
 The desire for power and control are other major contributors, as you might expect.

 This article was excerpted with permission from the book Stop Fighting Over the Kids by Mike A. Mastracci, published by St. Gabriel’s Press c2008.
 Mike is a nationally recognized family law attorney with over 20 years of experience.
 He is also a Collaborative Divorce Attorney, Mediator and Child Access Coach.
 Mike founded Maryland’s first Child Access Center and is a founding member and vice president of the Maryland Collaborative Law Association.
 You can order his book and read his blog at www.DivorceWithoutDishonor.com.